 According to their research, teamwork is a continuous process of formally establishing purpose-built teams and building shared trust, competence, commitment, confidence, and goals.
-And while there are many methodologies used to build these components, shared adversity has proven to be an effective methodology to authentically expedite and deepen team relationships.
+While there are many methodologies used to build these components, shared adversity has proven to be an effective methodology to authentically expedite and deepen team relationships.

-And after 16 hours, when the final team member crosses the finish line – everyone is already planning the next year’s race.
+After 16 hours, when the final team member crosses the finish line, everyone is already planning next year’s race.
 The shared adversity brings us together and gives us something to talk about for the next year.
 Once you’ve run a 100-mile team relay, everything else seems easy.

 Why Deep Roots Matter

 If you are considering this in the context of your organization, you might be wondering, “why does all of this matter to my company?”
 For me, doing hard stuff together yields three primary benefits: better team performance, increased team longevity, and deriving meaning and purpose in your work life.